chapel-lang/chapel/doc/rst/developer/bestPractices/git.rst

 How to merge a PR:
 ++++++++++++++++++

-If you have commit privileges (see
-`Who has or needs commit access to the main repository?`_), navigate to the pull request:
+If you have commit privileges (see :ref:`Who has or needs commit access to the main repository?`), navigate to the pull request:

 go to